 - Specialized assessments for young victims of abuse

-CDC Mental Health Services, through the Butler County Family Connections Center, provides therapeutic visitation services to children and families involved with Butler County Children’s Services (BCCS).
+CDC's Family Healing Center Program provides therapeutic visitation services to children and families involved with Butler County Children’s Services (BCCS).
 Reunification is the primary goal of our work with BCCS involved families.

 SAMI at Butler County Children’s Services